moonycoin/moony/docs/complete-documentation.md

 [View Important Disclaimer](#disclaimer)
 :::

-# Moony (MNY): A Digital Public Good
+# Introducing Moony

-Moony is a decentralized digital asset deployed as a fixed-supply token on the Solana blockchain.
+Moony is a decentralized digital asset deployed on the Solana blockchain.
 It enables permissionless payments without intermediaries.
-All distribution is enforced by an immutable smart contract, ensuring fair distribution, eliminating discretionary control, and supporting open participation in internet capital markets.
+All distribution is enforced by an immutable smart contract that ensures fair distribution, eliminates discretionary control, and supports open participation in internet capital markets and digital economies.

 ::: tip 🚀 Smart Contract Addresses